Sheikh-Rifat/gym-firebase-website/README.md

 ### Packages used

--React js
+*React js
--Firebase
+*Firebase
--React Router
+*React Router
--React hash
+*React hash
--React Bootstrap
+*React Bootstrap
--React hook form
+*React hook form
--context api
+\*context api

 ### Things Covered

--Home page including navbar, banner, services, membership, about ,newsletter, footer -login authentication using emai,password and google sign in -Clicking on the button of service card will route to a detailed page -single service page was made sure to be a private route -implemented email and password based authentication -google popup authentication
+*Home page including navbar, banner, services, membership, about ,newsletter, footer *login authentication using emai,password and google sign in *Clicking on the button of service card will route to a detailed page *single service page was made sure to be a private route *implemented email and password based authentication *google popup authentication
--Once logged in user name, logout button is visible on the navbar -added to more routes from membership and about section -added a 404 error (not found ) page.
+*Once logged in user name, logout button is visible on the navbar *added to more routes from membership and about section
+\*added a 404 error (not found ) page.

 ### Bonus covered

--After reloading a private route page fixed the bug of showing login page -Used Context Api
+*After reloading a private route page fixed the bug of showing login page *Used Context Api
--Responsive
+*Responsive
--Displayed error on authentication
+*Displayed error on authentication
--organized code
+*organized code
--finally descripted readme file
+*finally descripted readme file